Monmouth Photographic Club

 The aims of the Monmouth Photographic Club are to help members improve both the quality of and their enjoyment of photography.
 Hopefully club meetings will inspire you, help you to learn, and above all be fun!

-Our aim is to help you get the best out of your photography.
+Whatever your level our aim is to help you get the best out of your photography.

 We do this through a series of meetings from September to May which can broadly be split into four categories as follows:-